 Designated records officers of each district are required to complete an annual online training course in order to certify in GRAMA.
 This training must be completed each year that they are the officially designated records officer per Utah Code 63G-2-108.
-This training can be accessed on-line at archives.utah.gov/rim/training.html or by visiting archives.utah.gov and clicking the Records Management drop-down menu, then clicking Attend Training/Certify.
+This training can be accessed online at archives.utah.gov/rim/certification.html.